villageenergy/DER-Control/README.md

 Some parameters are already set up to a default value.
 While creating a stack out of template file in AWS Cloudformation, they can be altered.

 DERInputStream:	DERInputStream

-DEROutputStream:	DEROutputStream	-
+DEROutputStream:	DEROutputStream

-InstanceType:	ml.t2.medium	-
+InstanceType:	ml.t2.medium

-RoleArn:	arn:aws:iam::440616111601:role/service-role/AmazonSageMaker-ExecutionRole-20200522T141912	-
+RoleArn:	arn:aws:iam::440616111601:role/service-role/AmazonSageMaker-ExecutionRole-20200522T141912

-deviceId:	demo-dss-001	-
+deviceId:	demo-dss-001

 microgridId:	IN-demo-dss-0001

+For now because the microgridId and deviceId for representative device are not parameterized, the following code in .yaml file can be altered accordingly to address the representative DER:
+WHERE "microgridId" = 'IN-demo-dss-0001' and "deviceId" = 'demo-dss-001'